ralvescosta/blockchain_hello_world/README.md

   - A simples Blockchain with some functionalities
     - Insert a block into a chain
     - Do a transaction
-    - Use redis to persist the blockchain and the wallet
+    - Use redis to persist the blockchain and wallet

   - A simple Proof of Work algorithm
   - A simple wallet